agilecrm/rest-api/README.md

 ##2.1 Listing deals
 ###dev/api/opportunity
 Method: GET
-Returns list of all "Deal" in the domain in JSON format, which are ordered on created time.
+- Returns list of all "Deals" in the domain in JSON format, which are ordered by created time.
 We can apply paging using the page_size and cursor query parameters.
 Count of the deals will be in the first contact and Cursor for the next page will be in the last deal of the list.
-If there is no cursor means that it is the end of list.
+If there is no cursor, it means that it is the end of the list.

 ###Using curl
 ```sh